David-Chae/DCA_PREP_RESOURCES/Questions/181-200/question_187.md

-## 187. According to a company's security policy development and production containers must run on separate nodes in a Swarm cluster
-## Can "label contraints" be used to schedule containers by security policy?
+## 187. According to a company's security policy, development and production containers must run on separate nodes in a Swarm cluster.
+Can "label contraints" be used to schedule containers by security policy?
 A. Yes
 B. No